Abuton/DS-competitions/README.md

 additional feature engineering didn't work out well but we'll keep pushing

 Decided to add some of my datacamp guided projects to the repository

+Also added some script file for automation of tasks like creating cross validations folds, plotting etc